pauljeffrey/FoondaMate-ML-Engineer-Coding-Challenge-001/README.md

 Run code on your local computer via CLI by either passing email text as string or a path to a text file that holds a list of email texts (one email text per line).

-Use `python email_classifier.py 'EMAIL TEXT'` or `python email_classifier.py 'TEXT_FILE_PATH' `.
+Use `python Email_classifier.py 'EMAIL TEXT'` or `python Email_classifier.py 'TEXT_FILE_PATH' `.
-It returns a string as a result or saves result (in the case of a text file path passed as argument) to an output text file called 'emails_classified.txt' in the current working directory.
+It returns a string as result or saves result (in the case of a text file path passed as argument) to an output text file called 'emails_classified.txt' in the current working directory.

 **If spacy or numpy is not installed on your local computer, please do so using the `pip` command before running this code**